vlagh3/hugo_web/content/posts/python-vm.md

   co_consts  : (None, 0, 'whoami')
 ```

-That was pretty easy, now let's go and construct out injected bytecode and insert it before the function's bytecode
+That was pretty easy, now let's go and construct our injected bytecode and insert it before the function's bytecode
 ```python
 # inj_code = (
 #         "\x64",  LOAD_CONST    (0)